esaltzm/tower-of-hanoi/README.md

     * AAU, I want some kind of celebratory signal to notify my when I have won the game
     * AAU, I want to be scored based on how quickly I won the game, and how few moves I have used to win
     * AAU, I want to have a leaderboard to see if I have gotten better at the game over time, and to try and solve the puzzles faster and with less moves
- Your Wireframes – sketches of major views / interfaces in your application
+ Your Wireframes – sketches of major views / interfaces in your application\n
     // to add later
- Descriptions of any Unsolved problems or major hurdles you had to overcome
+ Descriptions of any Unsolved problems or major hurdles you had to overcome\n
     // to add later